Bwilliamson55/n8n-nodes-clickup-lookup/README.md

       - Color
       - Object (The field options whole object)
     - Superficial dropdown field to reference existing options without leaving the node
+  - Custom Task Types lookup
+    - Currently clickup API only supports returning all custom task types per space, so this is a simple operation
+  - Update the custom task type on a given task ID

 ## Credentials